A topic from the subject of Safety Protocols in Chemistry.

 Basic Concepts

-The first step in responding to a chemical spill is to understand the basic concepts of chemical spills.
+The first step in responding to a chemical spill is to understand the basic concepts.
 This includes:

 Equipment and Techniques

-There are a variety of equipment and techniques that can be used to respond to chemical spills.
+A variety of equipment and techniques can be used to respond to chemical spills.
 This includes:

-The type of equipment and techniques that are used will depend on the type of chemical spill and the severity of the spill.
+The type of equipment and techniques used will depend on the type of chemical spilled and the severity of the spill.

 Applications